-DPGs can be adapted and replicated to help countries achieve their national priorities and the SDGs.
-At the same time, realizing this vision requires digital cooperation and widespread knowledge sharing around DPGs to support their development, implementation and sustainability.
-From their technological design to the governance and resources needed for their maintenance, no two DPGs are the same.
-Nevertheless, the findings of this research have demonstrated that there are common threads with lessons and insights that can be harnessed within the broader DPG ecosystem to inform developing, deploying, and opportunities to achieve the SDGs. adapting, adopting, implementing and sustaining DPGs at scale.
+DPGs can be adapted and replicated to help countries achieve

+their national priorities and the SDGs.
+At the same time, DPI is an evolving approach that the realizing this vision requires digital cooperation and widespread Government of India is building momentum knowledge sharing around DPGs to support their development, for through its G20 Presidency.
+GovStack defines DPI as solutions and systems that implementation and sustainability.
+From their technological design enable the effective provision of essential to the governance and resources needed for their maintenance, society-wide functions and services in the public and private sectors.
+At UNDP, we no two DPGs are the same.
+Nevertheless, the findings of this believe that a DPI approach should include research have demonstrated that there are common threads safe and secure technology systems that are networked and enabled for public interest. with lessons and insights that can be harnessed within the where people, communities, governments broader DPG ecosystem to inform developing, deploying, and businesses can derive accelerated value and opportunities to achieve the SDGs. adapting, adopting, implementing and sustaining DPGs at scale.